blukatdevelopment/FPS_Framework/Planning/README.md

 ## Testing

 ## Interface Programming
-**Single player settings menu**
-The following options should be available.
-- Number of bots
-- Starting kit?
-- Spawn powerups?
-- round duration

-**Multiplayer settings menu**
-The following options should be available.
-- Number of bots (Not used at moment.)
-- Starting kit?
-- Spawn powerups?
-- round duration

 ## Network Programming
 Make sure the multiplayer settings menu changes only for the Server.

 ## Core Programming

-**ArenaSettings**
-Session.session should have an ArenaSettings object that contains all the configuration.
-This object should be initialized by the menus, then attached to the Session.session instance for the Arena to draw upon when it inits.

-**Sub Menu**
-If convenient, figure out how to nest menus and apply that to the game settings menu to prevent code duplication and overall menu complexity in the future.

 ## Gameplay Programming

-Arena should load settings from Session.session.arenaSettings if it is available, and otherwise init with default values.
-These setting shsould influence the following
-behaviors:
-- Number of bots
-- Starting kit?
-- Spawn powerups?
-- round duration

 ## AI programming